 According to the Hausman Test results in Table 5, the Panel ARDL/MG results should be interpreted because the probability value is less than 5%.
 Looking at the long-term coefficients of the model, the coefficient of the LnNET variable is negative and statistically significant.
 In other words, increasing the percentage of internet users in the total population reduces the ecological footprint in the long term.
 The coefficient of the variable LnGDP is positive but statistically insignificant.
 Although the effect of GDP per capita on the ecological footprint is positive in the long term, this effect is not statistically significant.
 The coefficient of the variable LnEC is positive and statistically significant.
 Increasing primary energy consumption per capita increases the ecological footprint eventually.
-The coefficient of the variable LnFD is negative and statistically significant.
-Increased financial development reduces the ecological footprint in the long term usage and financial development reduce the ecological footprint in the long term to the ecological footprint eventually.
+The coefficient of the variable LnED is negative and statistically significant.
+Increased financial development reduces the ecological footprint eventually.
+Therefore, while internet usage and financial development reduce the ecological footprint in the long run, energy consumption increases it.